We Are Trapped in Technology Bubbles.

 We know.
 You have a busy schedule.
 But one hour a week can make a big difference.
 Take some time off and let your family remind you what life is all about.
 You can get together around the table and exchange some flats, chops and drop shots, share some jokes and laughs and simply – be together.
 Without distractions.

-To spice thing up a little bit, you can create a mini competition and have an award for the winner.
+To spice things up a bit, you can create a mini competition and have an award for the winner.
 Maybe a wall of fame in your playroom with the picture of this week’s Most Valuable Player.